Dnyaneshwar Agashe: Suvarna Sahakari Bank scam allegations: 2006–2009

-Death and legacy: 2009
+Death, funeral, and legacy: 2009

-While in judicial custody, Agashe's health deteriorated and he was admitted to Sassoon Hospital on 22 December 2009, suffering from severe diabetes and gangrene, for which he had previously been denied medical assistance.
+While in judicial custody, Agashe's health deteriorated and he was admitted to Sassoon Hospital on 22 December 2009, suffering from severe diabetes and gangrene, for which he had allegedly been previously denied medical assistance.
 He died on 2 January 2009, at the age of 66.
 He died in the ICU from a heart attack while being treated for diabetic complications.

-A condolence meet following Agashe's death was held at the Poona Youth Club, at the Maharashtra Cricket Association, and his family's residence in Shaniwar Peth.
+On 4 January 2009, Agashe's body lay in state at his Shaniwar Peth residence and then the Shaniwar Peth branch of the Suvarna Sahakari Bank.
+His funeral which was attended by Suresh Kalmadi and Ashok Mohol among others.
+He was then cremated at Vaikunth crematorium later that morning.
+A condolence meet following Agashe's death was held at the Poona Young Cricketer's Hindu Gymkhana, at the Maharashtra Cricket Association, and his family's residence in Shaniwar Peth.

 Agashe's son Ashutosh succeeded him as chairman of the board of directors and as managing director of the Brihan Maharashtra Sugar Syndicate.
 The bank's case continued after Agashe's death, with the bank being dissolved and merged with the Indian Overseas Bank in May 2009.

-In 2015, Agashe's son, Ashutosh, conceived the Dnyaneshwar Agashe Trophy as the highest award of merit at the Poona Youth Club's annual cricket tournament, the PYC Premier League, in honor of Agashe.
+In 2015, Agashe's son, Ashutosh, conceived the Dnyaneshwar Agashe Trophy as the highest award of merit at the Poona Youth Club's annual cricket tournament, the PYC Premier League, in honour of Agashe.
+In his 2016 memoir, Madhav Apte remembered Agashe's business reputation fondly.
+In April 2022, the Brihan Maharashtra Sugar Syndicate reissued his 2002 festschrift in English.
+The translation from Marathi was done by Nandan Phadnis.